efruchter/GATECH/sub/report.md

 CS3240 HW2
-Eric Fruchter, Patrick Lucas, Kefu Zhou
+Eric Fruchter, Patrick Lucas, Kefu Zhou, Chad Stewart

 1)  A report containing:
      a) A brief description of how you have implemented each part of the project